Regency style in a Spencer!

-This is a full-size paper pattern with complete instructions and historical notes for a lady’s spencer jacket circa 1810 based on extant and pictorial examples.
+Our easy-to-use pattern, based on extant and pictorial examples, helps you make your own lady's spencer jacket circa 1810.
 This is a short spencer, reaching just below the bust and closing center front with drawstrings.
 An inner bodice forms the bust into the proper position.
 Choose RH834 early 1800s stays if you need more support.

-silk taffeta (heavy cotton or plain linen for lining)
+Suggested Fabrics: silk taffeta, fine cotton (heavy cotton or linen for underbody)